 Command Description active Sets the active objects.
-If the active objects are specified, and the name is not given in a $qmgr$ cmd the active object names will be used. create Is to create a new object, applies to queues and nodes. delete Is to destroy an existing object, applies to queues and nodes. set Is to define or alter attribute values of the object. unset Is to clear the value of attributes of the object.
-This form does not accept an OP and value, only the attribute name. list Is to list the current attributes and associated values of the object. print Is to print all the queue and server attributes in a format that will be usable as input to the $qmgr$ command. names Is to print all the queue and server attributes in a format that will be usable as input to the qmgr command.
-Is a list of one or more names of specific objects.
-The name list is in the form: [name][@server][,queue_name[@server]] with no intervening white space.
+If the active objects are specified, and the name is not given in a $qmgr$ cmd the active object names will be used. create Creates a new object, applies to queues and nodes. delete Destroys an existing object, applies to queues and nodes.

+Command Description set Defines or alters attribute values of the object. unset Clears the value of attributes of the object.
+This form does not accept an OP and value, only the attribute name. list Lists the current attributes and associated values of the object. print Prints all the queue and server attributes in a format that will be usable as input to the $qmgr$ command. names A list of one or more names of specific objects.
+The name list is in the form: [name] [@server] [,queue_name[@server]] with no intervening white space.
 The name of an object is declared when the object is first created.
-If the name is @server, then all the objects of specified type at the server will be affected.

-Command Description attribute_name.resource_name OP Operation to be performed with the attribute and its value: '=' - set the value of the attribute.
+If the name is @server, then all the objects of specified type at the server will be affected. attr Specifies the name of an attribute of the object that is to be set or modified.
+If the attribute is one that consists of a set of resources, then the attribute is specified in the form: attribute_name.resource_name OP Operation to be performed with the attribute and its value: '=' - set the value of the attribute.
 If the attribute has an existing value, the current value is replaced with the new value. '+=' - increase the current value of the attribute by the amount in the new value. '-=' - decrease the current value of the attribute by the amount in the new value. value The value to assign to an attribute.
 If the value includes white space, commas or other special characters, such as the '#' character, the value string must be enclosed in quote marks (").